 What happens if I graduate in fewer than 12 semesters?

-Students who graduate in fewer than 12 semesters will continue to be permitted to enroll in classes at the initial cohort guaranteed rate until 12 semesters have passed.
-The OHIO Guarantee is designed to encourage graduation and you should be congratulated for finishing your course of study in fewer than 12 semesters.
+Students who graduate in fewer than 12 semesters continue to be permitted to enroll in classes at the initial cohort guaranteed rate until 12 semesters have passed.
+The OHIO Guarantee is designed to encourage graduation, and you should be congratulated for finishing your course of study in fewer than 12 semesters.